 What are the alternatives?

-Although we’ve mentioned some of them, like an emergency fund and a 529, the best way you can help your kids is to make sure you and your spouse have adequate life insurance.
+Although we’ve mentioned some of them, like an emergency fund and a 529, the best way to help your kids is to ensure you and your spouse have adequate life insurance.

 The reality is, if any of our children have an unfortunate disability or medical problem, we as parents will do all that we can.
 What happens when we’re not around?
 A life insurance policy with a spouse or child as beneficiary could ensure assistance continues.

 If it makes you feel better, and you can purchase a term policy through your employer, then go for it.
 The cost is low for coverage, between $10,000 and $15,000.
 Do you need it?
 If you live paycheck to paycheck with no emergency savings, then it’s not a wrong move, and it isn’t going to break the bank.
 Otherwise, no, it’s not necessary.

 What I would not do is get a rider for your children on any policy you have or get them their own policy.

 Life insurance for a child is not a good idea unless it can be purchased through an employer’s benefits plan.
 The primary reason for life insurance is to replace income and cover the significant expenses in the event of an untimely death.
 The argument for buying life insurance for any other purpose is disingenuous.
 At a much lower cost, the alternative options available will do more for your children than an insurance policy on their lives.

 Do you have any questions or feedback you’d like to share?
 I’d love to hear your thoughts, so please feel free to leave a comment below.